Nexmo/nexmo-developer/_tutorials/en/voice/voice-api/ivr/create-dtmf-webhook/node.md

 });
 ```

 This code examines the request to see which digit the user entered (in `req.body.dtmf`) and adds the appropriate action to the existing NCCO.
 If the user presses `1`, it adds a `talk` action to read out the current date and time.
 If the user presses `2`, it plays an audio file into the call using a `stream` action.
-If the user presses any other key, it is ignored and the function just returns the NCCO with the initial menu choice you defined in the `mainMenu` function.
+If the user presses any other key, it is ignored and the function returns the original NCCO with the initial menu choices you defined in the `mainMenu` function.